dwyl/learn-alpine.js/drag-and-drop.md

 ```

 For each item we are checking if the id match the id linked to the drag/drop event,
-then exectute the Phoenix.LiveView.JS function that we now have to define:
+then execute the Phoenix.LiveView.JS function that we now have to define:

 ```heex
 <.tr